SamuelMRhee/Analytics-NBA/README.md

 # Analytics-NBA
-Personal Project Playing with different statistical analyses of NBA data Most of this data is derived from fivethirtyeight's "nba player advanced metrics", downloaded December 5th, 2020.
+Personal project experimenting with different statistical analyses of NBA data.
+Most of this data is derived from fivethirtyeight's "nba player advanced metrics", downloaded December 5th, 2020.
 In future iterations of this project, I'd like to find a way to update my metrics in real time as fivethirtyeight updates their data.